simon741/edu-devcamp/HOL/HOL2/README.md

     ![image](./media/2018-06-28-15-41-00.jpg)

 1. Select `Classes` as the team type.
+Note that you will only see these choices if you are logged in an educational tenant.

     ![image](./media/2018-06-28-15-41-30.jpg)